Alcohol and Health 'Spread'Alcohol causes cancer. Reduce your drinking to reduce your risk.

 - Increase the proportion of the target audience who consider it worthwhile to reduce their drinking to reduce the risk of alcohol-caused cancer and other diseases.

 - Increase the proportion of the target audience who are aware of ways to reduce their drinking.

 - Increase the proportion of high-risk* drinkers who take some action to reduce their drinking.

 * High risk drinkers are defined as those who drink above the current National Health and Medical Research Council (2009) Australian Guidelines to Reduce Health Risks from Alcohol, for single occasion and lifetime harm.

 - Community Kit

 - DL brochure

-Resources can be ordered electronically and free-of-charge using this order form.
+Resources can be ordered free-of-charge by downloading this resource order form.

 National Health and Medical Research Council.
 (2009).
 Australian guidelines to reduce health risks from drinking alcohol.
 Commonwealth of Australia: Canberra, ACT.